Glossary of terms

 Students at these centres undertake a four-year PhD course or equivalent where the first year allows time for exploration before deciding on a project; a formal, assessable programme of taught coursework (up to 25% of the time and broadly equivalent to a master’s in level and content) to develop technical interdisciplinary knowledge and broaden skills; activities to develop breadth of knowledge plus transferable skills training including public engagement.

-ESRC Doctoral Training Centre
+ESRC Doctoral Training Partnership

 NERC Doctoral Training Partnership